dajesh13/GlossaryApp_WebAPI/Glossary_API/Readme.md

 ## Project Web API
-this is built in .net core 8.0
+Backend Web API is built in .net core 8.0

 ## Authentication and Authorization
 Created a login page for authentication and authorization using JWT Token where username and password is hardcoded for now